navarroaxel/navarroaxel.github.io/blog/ugrep-an-interactive-grep-for-the-terminal.md

 💡 Tip: `-Z3` matches up to three extra, missing or replaced characters; `-Z+~3` allows up to three insertions (`+`) or substitutions (`~`), but no deletions (`-`).

-You can start a query mode with fuzzy search like the following:
+You can start a query mode with fuzzy search this way:

 ```bash
 ugrep -Q -Z3